ahmadajmi/CSS-Grid-Layout/README.md

 ## Slack Example

-What about using the Grid Module to implement a more complex example, what about creating the building blocks of the Slack layout.
+What about using the Grid Module to implement a more complex example, what about creating the building blocks of the [Slack](https://slack.com/) application layout.

-Since we are interested, and talking about layouts, we can abstract and simplify the Slack design to the building blocks represented in the grid, something like this:
+Since we are talking about layouts, we will abstract and simplify the Slack design to the building blocks represented in the grid, something like this:

 ![slack layout](https://cloud.githubusercontent.com/assets/626005/10723155/9a454774-7bc0-11e5-9fef-add642356e63.png)

-We will need three vertical columns and three horizontal rows:

-Columns are for:
-* Teams
-* Channels
-* Header, Messages, and Input

-Rows:
-* Header
-* Messages
-* Input

-You may noticed that we have repeated Header, messages, and Input, as they are interconnected sections, we can visualize it as this diagram:
+From this layout we will create three vertical columns and three horizontal rows, and we can visualize it as this diagram:

 ![grid-lines-mockup--slack](https://cloud.githubusercontent.com/assets/626005/12065055/541c987c-afd9-11e5-8214-a2c7e0f91804.png)